You may be wondering: What is the best coffee maker to buy?

 Takeya Patented Deluxe Cold Brew Coffee Maker

 This is a fridge-friendly cold brew coffee maker.
 It looks like a French press, but there’s no pump.
-Instead, it uses an infuser to hold the grounds and keep them from mixing into the water.
-It’s much more convenient because there are no coffee grounds in your coffee.
-You’ll get a clean drink without impurities.
+Instead, it uses an infuser to hold the grounds and keep them from mixing into the water reservoir.
+It’s much more convenient because there are no coffee grounds in your cup of coffee.
+You’ll get a clean iced coffee without impurities.

 The body is made of BPA-free plastic.
 It is environmentally friendly and does not harm your health when used for a long time.
 The case is able to withstand both low and high temperatures.

 When buying, you can choose between two sizes: 32 and 64 ounce.

 One of the interesting ways to get concentrated cold brew is to do it with the Toddy Cold Brew Coffee Maker.